antoniofull/antoniofullone.com/src/_posts/the-growth-mindset/index.md

 1. **The Fixed mindset** - (No need to learn, people are born with talent, blaming everyone but yourself)
 2. **The Growth Mindset** - accept failure, keep learning, even when you are the number 1 in your field, take ownership about mistakes and failures.

-It reminfs me a little bit of the system 1 and system 2 from [Kahneman masterpiece, thinking fast and slow,](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555).
+It reminds me a little bit of the system 1 and system 2 from [Kahneman masterpiece, thinking fast and slow,](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555).
 I have to be honest, a lot of these books about brain and behaviours have recently taken a path similar to Kahneman's book, therefore they like to divide in 2 systems basically eveything :D

 The fixed mindset believes that talent is a gift when you are born, that you don't need to learn anymore or you can't grow or learn more.
 It also believes that failure means you will never make it anymore.
 In a few words people with fixed mindset are not willing to "take the extra mile", for succededing.
 This gets reinforced in our subconscious by events and the environment on which we are living.